Skillnoob/DH-Autobenchmark/README.md

 5. **View Results**
    After the benchmark is complete, you can view the results in the `benchmark-results.csv`.
 6. **Hardware Information**
-   Run the following command to append hardware information to the results file:
+   Run the following command to append hardware information to the result file:
     ```bash
     java -jar DH-Autobenchmark-x.x.jar --collect-hardware-info
     ```